Custom Leaf Spring Shims, Blocks and Spacers

 lengths", they simply represent the longest shim that can be cut

-at a given angle from the standard thickness/width material.
+at a given angle from our thickest standard material.

 Shims can be extended the above lengths about 1" (25 mm) with a